-By Tom Kerry Organizational Secretary, Socialist Workers Party The biggest - and grimmest - laugh of the week exploded in our office as we read the complaints of both paign Vote Socialist!
-The Oct.
-2 New York Times estimates that the total cost of You can vote socialist in the exceed \$100,000,000 and may following states by casting your well approach \$200,000,000." ballot for Farrell Dobbs and Myra Tanner Weiss, candidates of the SOCIALIST WORKERS PARTY for president and vice president.
+You can vote socialist in the following states by casting your well approach \$200,000,000." ballot for Farrell Dobbs and Most of the major parties' Myra Tanner Weiss, candidates funds come not from the dollars of the SOCIALIST WORKERS of the ranks but from the well-PARTY for president and vice to-do in contributions of \$100 or president.
 Colorado: (presidential electors).

-Iowa: (presidential electors, ballot designation, "Farmer Labor.")
-Michigan: (presidential electors).
-Vote for Frank Lovell for U.S. senator; Robert Himmel for governor; Evelyn Sell for lieutenant governor; Larry Dolinski for secretary of state; Rita Shaw for attorney general; Harriet Talan for state treasurer; Edith Gbur for auditor general.
-Minnesota: (presidential elec- dinners which grossed \$4,000,000 tors.)
-Vote for Carl Feingold for the party. for U. S. senator.
+Iowa: (presidential electors, ballot designation, "Farmer \$5,000 to the Democratic party.
+Labor."
+"In return for leveling, fi- Michigan: (presidential electors).
+Vote for Frank Lovell for nancially speaking," says the U.S. senator; Robert Himmel for Times, "they were receiving governor; Evelyn Sell for lieutenant governor; Larry Dolinski for secretary of state; Rita Shaw for attorney general; Harriet the White House."
+Talan for state treasurer; Edith Gbur for auditor general.
+Minnesota: (presidential electors.)
+Vote for Carl Feingold for the party. for U.S. senator.
 Montana: (presidential electors).

 New Jersey: (presidential electors).
 Vote for Gladys Grauer for U.S. senator.
 New York: (presidential electors).
 North Dakota: (presidential electors.)
-Pennsylvania: (presidential electors, ballot designation, 'Workers Party").
+Pennsylvania: (presidential electors, ballot designation, "Workers Party").
 Vote for Morris Chertov for state treasurer; Arthur Felberbaum for auditor general.
 Utah: (presidential electors, ballot designation, "Socialist Workers and Farmers Party").
 Washington: (presidential electors).
 Wisconsin: (presidential electors).